Shilo-05/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 # Experiment 1: Entity-Relationship (ER) Diagram

+#### Name: Oswald Shilo
+#### Registration No: 212223040139

+---

-## 🎯 Objective:
+## 🎯 Objective
 To understand and apply the concepts of ER modeling by creating an ER diagram for a real-world application.

+---

-## 📚 Purpose:
+## 📚 Purpose
 The purpose of this workshop is to gain hands-on experience in designing ER diagrams that visually represent the structure of a database including entities, relationships, attributes, and constraints.

 ---

-## 🧪 Choose One Scenario:
+## 🧪 Scenario Chosen

-### 🔹 Scenario 1: University Database
-Design a database to manage students, instructors, programs, courses, and student enrollments.
-Include prerequisites for courses.

-**User Requirements:**
-- Academic programs grouped under departments.
-- Students have admission number, name, DOB, contact info.
-- Instructors with staff number, contact info, etc.
-- Courses have number, name, credits.
-- Track course enrollments by students and enrollment date.
-- Add support for prerequisites (some courses require others).
+**Scenario: Hospital Database**

 ---

-### 🔹 Scenario 2: Hospital Database
-Design a database for patient management, appointments, medical records, and billing.

-**User Requirements:**
-- Patient details including contact and insurance.
-- Doctors and their departments, contact info, specialization.
-- Appointments with reason, time, patient-doctor link.
-- Medical records with treatments, diagnosis, test results.
-- Billing and payment details for each appointment.
+## 🗂️ ER Diagram
+![Hospital ER](https://github.com/user-attachments/assets/5890c2bb-9551-497d-8ddd-759dad4110d9)

 ---

-## 📝 Tasks:
-1. Identify entities, relationships, and attributes.
-2. Draw the ER diagram using any tool (draw.io, dbdiagram.io, hand-drawn and scanned).
-3. Include:
-   - Cardinality & participation constraints
-   - Prerequisites for University OR Billing for Hospital
-4. Explain:
-   - Why you chose the entities and relationships.
-   - How you modeled prerequisites or billing.

-# ER Diagram Submission - Abdur Rahman Basil (212223040002)

-## Scenario Chosen:
-University / Hospital (choose one)

-## ER Diagram:
-![Hospital ER](https://github.com/user-attachments/assets/5890c2bb-9551-497d-8ddd-759dad4110d9)

-## Entities and Attributes:
-- Department of Specialization - Department ID, Head of Department, Department Name
-- Doctor - Name (First name, Last name), Specialization, Contact (Email, Phone No.)
-- Patient - Patient ID, Full Name, Contact (Email, Phone No.)
-- Appointments - Appointment ID, Patient Name, Doctor Name, Date and Time
-- Medical Records - Medical Record ID, Patient Name, Doctor Name, Diagnoses, Medication ...

-## Relationships and Constraints:
-Relationship1: consists of
-Entities involved: Department of Specialization — Doctor
-Cardinality:
-One Department consists of many Doctors (1:N)
-One Doctor belongs to one Department (N:1)

-Relationship2: treats
-Entities involved: Doctor — Patient
-Cardinality:
-One Doctor can treat many Patients (1:N)
-One Patient can be treated by one Doctor (N:1)

-Relationship3: schedules
-Entities involved: Patient — Appointments
-Cardinality:
-One Patient can schedule many Appointments (1:N)
-One Appointment is scheduled by one Patient (N:1)

-Relationship4: collect
-Entities involved: Appointments — Medical Records
-Cardinality:
-One Appointment can collect many Medical Records (1:N) One Medical Record is linked to one Appointment (N:1) ...

-## Extension (Prerequisite / Billing):
-For prerequisites, the design includes a relationship between Appointments and Medical Records to model the sequence of steps in medical treatment.
-In this context, the Medical Records are created after the Appointment takes place, which ensures the correct order of events and the proper documentation of the patient's treatment.

-## Design Choices:
-Entities:
-Department of Specialization: This is included to group doctors into different specialties and link them to the relevant department.
-It helps organize the hospital's operations into meaningful divisions.
-Doctor: This entity captures important details about medical staff, such as their specialization and contact details, which are crucial for identifying the right doctor for a patient's needs.
-Patient: This entity stores patient information, ensuring a proper linkage to appointments and medical records.
-Appointments: This entity models the scheduling of visits between patients and doctors, capturing necessary details like date, time, and the involved individuals.
-Medical Records: This stores the diagnoses and medication prescribed to patients, linked to specific appointments and doctors.

-Relationships:
-Department of Specialization — Doctor (1:N): This relationship ensures that doctors are associated with their respective departments.
-One department can have many doctors, but each doctor belongs to a single department, simplifying the management of medical staff.
-Doctor — Patient (1:N): This relationship ensures that one doctor can treat multiple patients but that each patient is linked to a specific doctor for treatment continuity.
-Patient — Appointments (1:N): The patient can schedule multiple appointments, and each appointment is associated with a specific patient.
-This relationship also allows easy tracking of the patient's visit history.
-Appointments — Medical Records (1:N): Each appointment results in medical records that document the diagnoses and treatments prescribed by the doctor.
-This relationship reflects the logical flow of medical treatment.

-Assumptions:
-No Ambiguity in Specializations: Doctors have only one specialization, and patients are treated by doctors based on their conditions and the doctor's expertise.
-Appointments and Medical Records: Each appointment generates a single medical record.
-A patient could have multiple appointments, but each one will have its own associated medical record.
-Patients and Billing: The Billing entity is assumed to be handled after each appointment, reflecting the services provided during the visit.

-## RESULT:
-Hence, the concepts of ER modeling is understood and applied by creating an ER diagram for a real-world application.
+## 🧱 Entities and Attributes

+- **Department of Specialization**
+  - Department ID
+  - Department Name
+  - Head of Department

+- **Doctor**
+  - First Name
+  - Last Name
+  - Specialization
+  - Email
+  - Phone No.

+- **Patient**
+  - Patient ID
+  - Full Name
+  - Email
+  - Phone No.

+- **Appointments**
+  - Appointment ID
+  - Patient Name
+  - Doctor Name
+  - Date
+  - Time

+- **Medical Records**
+  - Medical Record ID
+  - Patient Name
+  - Doctor Name
+  - Diagnosis
+  - Medication

+---

+## 🔗 Relationships and Constraints

+- **`consists of`**
+  - Entities: Department of Specialization — Doctor
+  - Cardinality: One Department → Many Doctors (1:N)
+  - Participation: Total on Doctor

+- **`treats`**
+  - Entities: Doctor — Patient
+  - Cardinality: One Doctor → Many Patients (1:N)
+  - Participation: Total on Patient

+- **`schedules`**
+  - Entities: Patient — Appointments
+  - Cardinality: One Patient → Many Appointments (1:N)
+  - Participation: Partial on Appointment

+- **`collects`**
+  - Entities: Appointments — Medical Records
+  - Cardinality: One Appointment → One Medical Record (1:1)
+  - Participation: Total on Medical Record

+---

+## 💳 Extension: Billing (Optional)

+In this design, the billing aspect is assumed to occur **after each appointment**, based on the services rendered.
+While not explicitly modeled in the ER diagram provided, this could be extended using an additional `Billing` entity linked to `Appointments`, capturing:

+- Billing ID
+- Appointment ID (FK)
+- Amount
+- Payment Method
+- Payment Date

+---

+## 📐 Design Choices

+### ➤ Entities:
+- **Department of Specialization**: Organizes doctors based on their specialties, aiding administrative structure.
+- **Doctor**: Represents medical professionals with their qualifications and contact information.
+- **Patient**: Central to the system, capturing their personal and contact details.
+- **Appointments**: Connects patients and doctors at specific times for tracking interactions.
+- **Medical Records**: Documents diagnoses and treatments for patient history and continuity of care.

+### ➤ Relationships:
+- **Department → Doctor (1:N)**: Each doctor belongs to a department; one department can have many doctors.
+- **Doctor → Patient (1:N)**: A doctor may treat many patients.
+- **Patient → Appointments (1:N)**: A patient can schedule multiple appointments.
+- **Appointments → Medical Records (1:1)**: Each appointment results in exactly one medical record.

+---

+## 🧠 Assumptions

+- **Single Specialization per Doctor**: Each doctor has one primary specialization.
+- **One Medical Record per Appointment**: Each appointment corresponds to one unique medical record.
+- **Doctor Assignment is Static per Appointment**: Each appointment is between one patient and one doctor.
+- **Billing is Event-Based**: Billing occurs post-appointment and reflects services provided during that session.

+---

+## ✅ RESULT
+Hence, the concepts of ER modeling were understood and applied effectively by creating an ER diagram for a real-world hospital application.